 The two longboard shapes are both suitable for all levels of riders.

-- Directional – This shapes is meant for forward riding only.
+This shape is meant for forwarding riding only.
 If your riding style falls in any one of these: cruising, freestyle, and downhill, directional boards are for you.

-- Symmetrical or Twin – With this shape, a rider can go any direction.
+With this shape, a rider can go in any direction.
 Both ends of this longboard move the same way such that it does not matter which direction it is facing.
 Freeriders and freestylers will enjoy making angled slides in this board shape.

 The stability of the board is greatly influenced by the deck style, so choose this feature well.